ctrlo-cc/GADS/docs/kb/070-views/110-graphs/020-metrics.md

    <br>
    <br>**Example:** You need to have a minimum of 150 students achieve a grade A, 200 achieve a grade B, and 300 achieve a grade C. You create a graph where the X-axis is the *Grade&nbsp;*field.
 Next you create a set of grade metrics.
 To the set you add a target metric for each grade.
 The first target metric has the X-axis value A and the target metric 150; the second metric has the X-axis value B and the target value 200; the third metric has X-axis value C and a target metric of 300. &nbsp;If the total number of A, B and C grades is 100, 200 and 150 respectively, then on your graph you would see A grades as 75%, B grades as 100%, and C grades as 50%.&nbsp;
    <br>
    <br>If you needed a certain number of those grades to come from a specific category of students then you could use the Group by function.
 In your graph you could choose to group by a&nbsp;*Student type* for example.
 You would then have to define a metric for each *Grade*(X-axis field)*&nbsp;*value and each *Student type*(Group by field) you wanted to monitor.
-So, if you had two types of student - *Full-time* and part-time you would need to add target metrics for each of these: the first target metric has the X-axis value *A, the Group by field value of Part-time*&nbsp;and the target metric 75; the second metric has the X-axis value A *he Group by field value of Part-time*&nbsp;and the target metric 100, etc
+So, if you had two types of student - *Full-time* and *Part-time* you would need to add target metrics for each of these: the first target metric has the X-axis value *A,*the Group by field value of *Part-time*&nbsp;and the target metric *75*; the second metric has the X-axis value A the Group by field value of *Full-time*&nbsp;and the target metric 100, etc